 - Position Your Cooker With The Sun’s Movement In Mind

-Chances are, the sun will be making quite a few movements over the course of the day.
-If you intend to leave your cooking unattended, your best chance at getting optimum solar energy is to position your cooker in the direction that the sun is likely to face in the next hour or two.
+The sun will be making quite a few movements over the day.
+So if you intend to leave your cooking unattended, your best chance at getting optimum solar energy is to position your cooker in the direction the sun is likely to face in the next hour or two.

-Just a side note, panel cookers are known for making amazing soups and stocks.
+As a side note, panel cookers make excellent soups and stocks.

 Solar Cooking Without the Sun

-The most important point to note about solar cooking in winter or humid days is that the heat of the sun can aid in cooking but isn’t necessarily a priority when it comes to solar cooking.
-No matter how cold or overcast it gets, the sun is likely to rise and set in order to provide illumination – the light that the sun provides is what is principal to solar cooking.
+The most crucial point to note about solar cooking on winter or humid days is that the sun’s heat can aid in cooking but isn’t necessarily a priority when it comes to solar cooking.
+No matter how cold or overcast it gets, the sun is likely to rise and set to provide illumination – the light that the sun provides is what is principal to solar cooking.

 When light hits your reflective material, it ultimately causes its molecules to react and generate heat – while cold or humid days do not favor solar cooking, they certainly cannot deter it completely (at least, not in isolation).

-Below are some points to consider when solar cooking in winter or on overcast days.
+Below are some points to consider when solar cooking in winter or overcast days.

 - Outdoor temperatures can only influence solar cooking to some extent.
-What will really count in the grand scheme of matter s is the quality of your solar cooker.
+What will count in the grand scheme of matters is the quality of your solar cooker.

 - Where winter sun isn’t particularly abundant, consider cooking small batches of food at a time.

 - Solar box cookers are your best bet when cooking on days with low sunlight.
-This is because they are usually more insulated than other designs and are easier to incline in the direction of the sun.
+This is because they are usually more insulated than other designs and are easier to incline in the sun’s direction.

-- The sun typically moves more frequently across the sky on overcast or winter days.
-Solar cooking at this time would necessitate frequent turning of your solar cooker.
+- The sun moves more frequently across the sky on overcast or winter days.
+Therefore, solar cooking at this time would necessitate the frequent turning of your solar cooker.

 The Solar Oven

-A solar oven is basically a solar cooker – at least by solar cooking standards.
-Solar ovens simply harness sunlight energy and channel it towards cooking food, baking, or pasteurizing.
-They are economical, efficient, and simple devices that are useful in underdeveloped countries or for lowering your energy footprint.
+A solar oven is a solar cooker – at least by solar cooking standards.
+Solar ovens harness sunlight energy and channel it towards cooking food, baking, or pasteurizing.
+They are economical, efficient, and simple devices useful in underdeveloped countries or for lowering your energy footprint.

 Is there a Difference between Solar Cookers and Solar Ovens?

-The argument about whether or not solar ovens are different from solar cookers is common.
+The argument about whether solar ovens differ from solar cookers is common.
 The question has its roots in the definitions ascribed to conventional cookers and ovens.
-Cookers (or stoves) usually consist of heating plates or hobs while the oven is usually the insulated compartment often built into the cooker but aimed at performing a different function.
+Cookers (or stoves) usually consist of heating plates or hobs, while the oven is usually the insulated compartment often built into the cooker but aimed at performing a different function.

-In solar cooking, the rules of conventional cooking devices do not apply, however, the parabolic solar cooker has often been argued to be the ‘solar oven’ of solar cookers.
-This is a little confusing in the context of a conventional cooker and oven, especially since it is difficult to associate a reflective dish to an enclosed oven.
+In solar cooking, the rules of conventional cooking devices do not apply.
+However, the parabolic solar cooker has often been argued to be the ‘solar oven’ of solar cookers.
+This is a little confusing in the context of a conventional cooker and oven, especially since it is difficult to associate a reflective dish with an enclosed oven.

-Overall, we can agree that it is all solar cooking semantics when it comes to solar cookers and solar ovens.
+Overall, we agree that it is all solar cooking semantics regarding solar cookers and solar ovens.
 The two terms can easily be used interchangeably.

 Before Buying a Solar Cooker/Oven

 The weight of your device will determine its maneuverability and versatility.
-While a cooker that is too light might easily succumb to wind, a cooker that is too heavy might prove to be a burden during movement.
-It might be important to consider a cooker with foldable features that can be easily reduced in size when not in use.
+While a cooker that is too light might easily succumb to wind, an oven that is too heavy might be a burden during movement.
+It might be essential to consider a cooker with foldable features that can quickly reduce size when not in use.

 Ease of Assembly

 Nobody likes a device that is hard to assemble.
-Take note that some panels require some sort of modification and a comprehensive manual may influence whether or not you make the purchase.
+Note that some panels require some modification, and a comprehensive manual may influence whether or not you make the purchase.

 Availability of Spare Parts

 Ultimately, you want a cooker that won’t break.
-Your best bet is to purchase something made by a well-known manufacturer, and that won’t be hard to fix depending.
+Your best bet is to purchase something made by a well-known manufacturer that won’t be hard to fix depending.

-In order to get the most out of your solar cooker, the reflective area that traps light must have sufficient breadth and width.
-One way to optimize the ability of the cooker to trap sunlight is to purchase a cooker that has a leveling feature.
+The reflective area that traps light must have sufficient breadth and width to get the most out of your solar cooker.
+One way to optimize the ability of the cooker to trap sunlight is to purchase a cooker with a leveling feature.
 This feature allows the cooker to be adjusted to a suitable angle where it can trap sufficient sunlight.

 Solar cookers and ovens have advanced over the years.
-They may be our cooking source of the future, and the future may be just around the corner.
+They may be our cooking source of the future, and the end may be just around the corner.